Nepal Police

 Nepal Police (नेपाल प्रहरी) is the national and primary national law enforcement agency of Nepal, operating under the Ministry of Home Affairs.
 It is primarily responsible for maintaining law and order, prevention of crime and crime investigation within the jurisdiction determined by the Constitution of Nepal.
 Apart from its primary role, Nepal Police conducts a vast array of duties such as VIP protection, Security of Vital Installations, Traffic management, Secret services, Intelligence collection, Riot Control, Disaster management, Hostage rescue and various other Ceremonial roles.
-Nepal Police is currently led by Inspector General of Police Chandra Kuber Khapung since 29 August 2025.
-He is the 32nd IGP of Nepal Police.

 History

 Before the Rana Regime (1864–1951 AD)

 During the Rana Regime, little was done to institutionalize policing, establishing Milisiya, Thana police Chakki, office of police director general etc. which gradually shaped the Nepal Police into this modern "Nepal Police".

 During the period 1951–1990

 Nepal saw the dawn of democracy after the fall of the Rana regime.

 The Police Headquarters was established in 1952 in Kathmandu.
 Mr. Toran Shamsher J.B.
 Rana was appointed the first Inspector General of Police.
 The Police Act, 2012 BS (1955 AD) came into effect.
 The Police Regulation, 2015 BS (1959 AD) came into effect.

 The Parliamentary Government under the multi-party system was adopted for some years which was followed by Panchayat System since 1960.
 The establishment of the Central Police Training Centre in 1963 A.D.